-- The first thing that should be made absolutely clear is that the ABCF is a Federation of ABC collectives who have come together and united around the issue of PP/POWs.
+- The first thing that should be made absolutely clear is that the ABCF is a Federation of ABC collectives who unite around the issue of PP/POWs.
 Not all of the ABC groups in North America are in the ABCF, but we still try to maintain a working relationship with all ABC formations.

-- One of the things we have united about is who and what a PP/POW is.
+- One of the things we are in agreement on is who and what a PP/POW is.
 We are very clear that a PP/POW is someone who is in prison as a result of conscious political activity ON THE STREET.
 We do not consider prisoners who went to prison for socially-motivated charges and later became political activists inside prison PP/POWs.
 The reasons we use these criteria are made plain in the ABCF Guide to PP/POW Support and the Constitution and Structure.
 Being a part of the federation means that you voluntarily agree to that.